fdocr/lecli/README.md

 You can script a server restart if needed, or any other setup that you require to make use of the newly created certificates.
 Just make sure to point the **success_callback_script** path in your config file so the CLI can automatically execute it if the request result was success.

-If you pair the CLI with a cron-job (specially using the [whenever](https://github.com/javan/whenever) gem) you've essentially "hooked up" the same Let's Encrypt bot and now can leverage ruby scripting, which at least to me is generally a breeze.
-You can now generate your certificates periodically and customize whatever part of the process you need, for example using whenever:
+If you pair the CLI with a cron-job (specially using the [whenever](https://github.com/javan/whenever) gem) you've essentially put together a Let's Encrypt bot and can now leverage scripting for complex deployments.
+Your certificates will be renewed periodically.
+When using **whenever** you'll have lecli CLI in your crontab as easy as:

 ```
 every :month, at: '4am' do
-  command "/path/to/config/file/lecli --production"
+  command "lecli --production -f /path/to/config/file.yml"
 end
 ```

+Be sure to run `lecli help` for more details.

 ## Development